NJBLAGA/NathanBlaga_T2A2/README.md

 **http://www.cloudinary.com**

-Once your have signed up (It is for free) you will be directed to your dashboard.
+Once you have signed up (It is for free) you will be directed to your dashboard.

 Once you have entered your credentials in the same way shown above, save and close the file, the following will be displayed: